black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Advanced-Array-Methods-by-Building-a-Statistics-Calculator/README.md

 # Step 16
 Now you need to use your new getMean function.
 In your calculate function, declare a mean variable and assign it the value of getMean(numbers).

+# Step 17
+To display the value of mean, your app has a #mean element ready to go.

+Use a .querySelector to find that element, and then set its .textContent to the value of mean.